Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: Example targets

 This target has mass spread in a ``+'' shape along the $x$ and $y$ axis with a mode at (0,0).
 In three or more dimensions, this two-dimensional plus is projected along the other dimensions creating a prism.
-The marginal scales of PlusPrism($a,b$) are $a$ and $b$.